-According to manufacturers, the use of pine tar soap as a shampoo is recommended by many barbers as a way to soothe the skin on your scalp while imparting necessary moisture to your hair.
+According to commercial manufacturers, the use of pine tar soap as a shampoo is recommended by many barbers as a way to soothe the skin on your scalp while imparting necessary moisture to your hair.
 You can also use our Pine Tar soap in place of your usual shaving cream to provide a comfortable barrier between your face and razor blade.

 The most common use of pine tar is to treat and prevent skin disorders such as psoriasis, eczema, scabies and more.
 The pine tar soap can be used as an effective treatment for oily skin or clogged pores.

 Our 30% uses Lavender Oil which Added to your bath or shower to relieve aching muscles and stress.
 Massaged on your skin as a relief for muscle or joint pain, as well as for skin conditions like burns, acne, and wounds.

 Our 70% uses Rosemary Oil which is also beneficial for dry and flaky scalps.
 Regular massaging of the scalp with rosemary oil nourishes the scalp and removes dandruff.
 It is a disinfectant that has antimicrobial and antiseptic qualities that make it beneficial in efforts to eliminate eczema, dermatitis, oily skin, and acne.
 Regular use helps in toning your skin and removing dryness.
 It can also give your skin a healthy, even glow.

 In a 2003 study, researchers found that of 144 test participants who inhaled rosemary oil during an exam displayed significantly higher cognitive function.

 A study released in 2007 said that inhaling rosemary oil and lavender oil for five minutes significantly reduced the levels of cortisol in the test subject’s saliva, which could seriously decrease the dangers inherent from chronic stress.